nithishdivakar/nithishdivakar.github.io/portfolio.md

 <a class="btn btn-outline-primary" href="{{prepend: site.baseurl }}/cv.pdf">cv.pdf</a>

-In case you are only looking for a page description of what I have done, then here is Résumé.
+In case you are only looking for a page description of what I have done, then here is <i>Résumé</i>.

 <a class="btn btn-outline-primary" href="{{prepend: site.baseurl }}/resume.pdf">resume.pdf</a>